Skip to content

 Cached Properties

-These are a bit more complicated and are used when we need to combine lists based on whether or not an options is selected.
+These are a bit more complicated and are used when we need to combine lists based on whether or not an option is selected.
+Example from the template:

 @functools.cached_property